-The National Center utilizes reimbursable inter-agency agreements for project work.
-There is a delay between the payment for services and reimbursement; therefore, carryforward funds are used to maintain a positive cash flow.
-In the absence of appropriations, the National Center will utilize carryforward funds in the EDRF which are all "no-year" funds.
-These funds are sufficient to maintain normal National Center operations, based on the amount of EDRF funding available when the lapse occurs.
+The National Center utilizes reimbursable interagency agreements to perform environmental collaboration and conflict resolution services.
+Typically, there are one- to three-month delays between the National Center's expenditures and reimbursements from requesting agencies, which necessitates the liquidity of an operating fund in the EDRF to ensure adequate cash flow.
+In the absence of appropriations for FY 2024, the National Center will utilize liquidity in the EDRF, which are all "no-year" funds.
+These funds are sufficient to maintain normal National Center operations based on the amount of EDRF funding available when the lapse occurs.
 National Center personnel will be exempt from furlough because their salaries are paid for by "no-year" funds in the EDRF.

-If a lapse in funding is greater than sixty (60) days, the Udall Foundation will re-assess the ability to maintain normal National Center operations, based on the EDRF cash flow position, to determine if less than 100% operational capacity is advised.
+If a lapse in funding is greater than sixty (60) days, the Udall Foundation will reassess its ability to maintain normal National Center operations based on the EDRF cash flow position, including offsetting collections activity, to determine if less than 100% operational capacity is advised.